XiaoyuXU1/Continuous_unlearning_dataset/README.md

 ### 3.2 Dataset Split

 - **Forget Set**
-  - This set serves as the **unlearning** target.
+  - This set serves as the **unlearning** target and includes 400 data points.
 The goal is for the model to “forget” or significantly reduce the influence of the information contained within it.
   - Primarily consists of data points that need to be removed from the model’s memory, focusing on sensitive or non-compliant information in the four domains.

 - **Retain Set**
-  - This is the portion of data the model should preserve, ensuring that after forgetting the forget set, the retained knowledge remains intact.
+  - This is the portion of data the model should preserve and includes 400 data points, ensuring that after forgetting the forget set, the retained knowledge remains intact.
   - Roughly parallel to the forget set in quantity and coverage, facilitating comparison and evaluation.

 ---